Parisaroozgarian/GradeRegistration-UnitSelectionSystem/README.md

 - Some print data to the console.

 Finally, `mainloop()` runs, which starts the GUI event loop, allowing user interaction with the GUI until the window is closed.

-**Notes:**

-1. There are issues in the code.
-The `marks` class `show` method references a non-existent attribute `self.family4`.
-2. The SQLite connection and cursor are created but not used anywhere in this code.
-It might be a placeholder for future database interactions.
-3. The GUI design uses `pack` and `grid` layout managers together in the same window, which can be problematic.
-Ideally, each container (like a frame) should use only one layout manager.
-4. The way the classes are named (like `student`, `teacher`, etc.) follows the Python naming convention.
-However, the way functions are named (like `stud`, `teach`, etc.) is not consistent and can be confusing.
-It's better to use more descriptive names for clarity.